oliverzh2000/wen-reader/README.md

 ## Third-Party Acknowledgements

-WenReader would not be possible without the following open-source or freely licensed projects:
+Wen Reader would not be possible without the following open-source or freely licensed projects:

 - **CC-CEDICT**
   https://cc-cedict.org/wiki/